sodadata/docs/soda-cl/anomaly-detection.md

 ## Add optional training dataset configurations

 A training dataset is one that Soda uses to teach the algorithm to identify patterns in the measurements the check collects.
 To enhance the flexibility of anomaly detection, you can add an optional `training_dataset_parameters` configuration to your anomaly detection check to customize the way that the check uses the training dataset.
-Apply training dataset configurations to the training dataset, time-series prediction model, and/or the anomaly detection check itself.
+You can apply training dataset configurations to the training dataset, time-series prediction model, and/or the anomaly detection check itself.

 The following example includes three optional, customizable training dataset parameters.
 {% include code-header.html %}